-Bertie County man killed during high school graduation party
+Two men wanted for deadly shooting at high school graduation party

+Deputies say numerous family members were celebrating the graduation of two people when a fight broke out.
+Several family members tried to break up the dispute, but deputies say Demery ended up firing a gun, hitting White.

+Anyone with information on the whereabouts of the two men should call the Bertie County Sheriff's Office.

-BERTIE COUNTY, NC (WITN) - A man is dead after a shooting at a high school graduation party.
+A man is dead after a shooting at a high school graduation party.

 The Bertie County Sheriff's Office says Jamie White, 26, was shot and killed while standing in the yard of the home outside of Windsor.
 It happened around 8:00 p.m.
 Saturday at a home on Highway 13/17 south.